Gotham (TV series): Release

 The pilot was screened at the Warner Bros.
 Television and DC Entertainment panel at San Diego Comic-Con in July 2014.
 The series premiered on Nine Network in Australia on October 12.
 In Canada, it is shown in simulcast on CTV and reran on M3.
 In New Zealand, it premiered on TV2 on September 28.
 In the United Kingdom, it premiered on Channel 5 on October 13.
-The channel also screen the second season but after failing to screen the third season it was announced in August 2017 that the season would premiere exclusively on DVD and Blu-ray and be on Netflix from September 1.
+The channel also screened the second season, but after failing to screen the third season, it was announced in August 2017 that the season would premiere exclusively on DVD and Blu-ray and be on Netflix from September 1.
 In Ireland, it premiered on RTÉ2 on January 26, 2015.
 In March 2018, it was announced that E4 had acquired the rights to air the fourth season on UK television.

 In September 2014, Warner Bros. sold the series' worldwide video on demand rights to Netflix.
 The 100th episode and series finale aired on April 25, 2019.